2024-2025 Executive Board

 Additionally, Marriott is the current Chairman and Congressional District 7 Representative to the Colorado State Trail Committee.
 John and his family ski, snowboard, cycle, windsurf, paddleboard, ride dirt bikes, hunt, fish, hike, and take road trips around the western US.
 John's residency in Arvada began in 1970 when John was eight years old.
 After graduating high school, he attended the University of Colorado at Denver.
 Marriott owns Larson’s Ski and Sport at I-70 and Kipling Street.
 He is married to Angie Marriott and they have two children, Jack and Sarah.
 The family lives in the historic Kimbrough house in Olde Town Arvada.

-CML Board Member James Marsh-Holschen, Broomfield councilmemberJames Marsh-Holschen, Broomfield councilmember
+CML Board Member James Marsh-Holschen, Broomfield councilmemberJames Marsh-Holschen, Councilmember, Broomfield

 Represents large category with population of 60,000 to 249,999; term expires June 2026